gvpm/CAEngine/README.md

 - Set the rules

-- Iretate in a simple way
+- Iterate in a simple way

 You can run your simulations using the simple console UI.